Torreon Coahuila, Mexico Travel Guide

 Numerous mid-range restaurants wide array of options.
 Regional Mexican cuisine, steakhouses, seafood restaurants, and some international fare.
 Often family-friendly.

-Mercado Juárez houses numerous food stalls (fondas) traditional dishes at very affordable prices.
+Mercado Juárez houses numerous food stalls (fondas) traditional dishes at very cheap prices.
 Street vendors tacos, gorditas, burritos.
 "Cocinas Económicas" small, local eateries home-style meals.

 Serves as the main municipal market, food stalls, fresh produce, meats, dried goods, and additional local products.